Report: Cooper Kupp Agrees to Three-Year, $80 Million Extension With Rams

-Report: Cooper Kupp agrees to three-year extension with Rams originally appeared on NBC Sports Chicago
+Report: Cooper Kupp agrees to three-year extension with Rams originally appeared on NBC Sports Bayarea

 Cooper Kupp’s year just keeps getting better.